usnistgov/FIPS201/_FIPS201/authentication.md

 ### 6.3.1 Physical Access

-The PIV Card may be used to authenticate the identity of the cardholder in a physical access control environment.
+The PIV Card MAY be used to authenticate the identity of the cardholder in a physical access control environment.
 For example, a Federal facility may have physical entry doors that have human guards at checkpoints, or may have electronic access control points.
 The PIV-supported authentication mechanisms for physical access control systems are summarized in Table 6-2.
 An authentication mechanism that is